 They can give up-close, focused details of certain parts of the house that a photographer would be unable to reach: windows and upper floors are now far easier to capture than before

 Smaller drones can also be used to show the interior of a house (with an adequately skilled pilot of course), giving you the ability to capture wider angles and more dynamic shots of living space.

 Obviously, you have to find someone skilled enough to use the drone, and if you’re wanting to buy one yourself they can often come in at pretty hefty prices.

-Drones are usually relatively loud, so you’ll need the permission of neighbours and you’ll probably want clearance with anyone that has small children or animals in and around the area.
+Drones are usually relatively loud, so you’ll need the permission of neighbors and you’ll probably want clearance with anyone that has small children or animals in and around the area.

-Drones are also slightly difficult in legal terms of when you have clearance to fly them.
-It’s forbidden to fly within 150ft of a person, vehicle or property outside of your authority, over a congested area, near airfields, etc etc. You need someone who knows what they’re doing.
+Drones are also slightly difficult in legal terms when you have clearance to fly them.
+It’s forbidden to fly within 150ft of a person, vehicle or property outside of your authority, over a congested area, near airfields, etc, etc. You need someone who knows what they’re doing.